Introduction

 -

-Remove the quarter-inch hex screw at the front of the burner tube.
+Remove the quarter-inch hex screw at the front of the burner tube with a nut driver or optional cordless driver.

 -